“What lies behind us and what lies before us are tiny matters compared to what lies within us.”

 · Leading the District as the community passed a Tax Ratification Election with 76 percent voter approval in 2018.

-· The District being named “Favorite School District” in The Monitor’s Readers’ Choice Awards three times in the past four years.
+· The District being named “Favorite School District” in The Monitor’s Readers’ Choice awards for the fourth time in 2022.

-· The District being named a national Best Community for Music Education for eight consecutive years.
+· The District being named a national Best Community for Music Education for 11 consecutive years.

-It is worth noting that only three school districts in Texas, with an enrollment of at least 20,000 students, earned all three major state awards in 2019 (State “A” ranking, Post-Secondary Readiness Distinction and School FIRST with a perfect score).
+It is worth noting that of school districts in Texas with an enrollment of at least 20,000 students, which earned all three major state awards in 2022 (State “A” ranking, Post-Secondary Readiness Distinction and School FIRST with a perfect score), only McAllen ISD accomplished this feat.

-He led the transformation in March 2020, to address the COVID-19 pandemic’s impact on our educational community in a way that kept instruction at the forefront, while keeping our students and staff safe.
+In March, 2020, he led a transformation to address the COVID-19 pandemic’s impact on our educational community in a way that kept instruction at the forefront and kept students and staff safe.
 Through it all, the district continued providing meals for the community, and students did not miss a single day of instruction.
 This accomplishment was chronicled in the education journal, Texas Lonestar magazine, in its July 2020 issue.

 “We’re a world-class district.
 In McAllen ISD, it’s not about programs,” Dr. Gonzalez said.
 “It’s about people, and we have great people in this dynamic community and our district.
 The key is to work collectively to execute the vision for our district as we move deeper into the twenty-first century.”